 Skip to main content

-Every year, an estimated 500,000 people flee violence and poverty in their countries and enter Mexico with the hope of reaching the United States.
+Every year, between 500,000 and one million people who flee violence, discrimination and poverty in their countries enter Mexico after crossing Central America.

-In Mexico City, we have a comprehensive care centre where we provide specialised multidisciplinary care to migrants, refugees and Mexican people who have been victims of extreme violence and torture.
-We also provide counselling and mental health services to migrants and refugees outside the Commission for Refugee Assistance (COMAR).
+In Mexico City, we have a comprehensive care centre where we provide specialised multidisciplinary care to migrants, refugees, and Mexican people who have been victims of extreme violence and torture.

 Our activities in 2023 in Mexico